SamiGandhi/Ecowatch/README.md

       VEGETATION_DENSITY_LEVEL: Vegetation density level (default is 5).
       scale_factor: Scale factor (default is 100).

+## Results
+In order to obtain the results, please contact one of the authors within the contact section.

-Contributing
+## Contributing
 We welcome contributions!
 Please follow these steps:

-Fork the repository.
+1. Fork the repository.
-Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-Make your changes and commit them with descriptive commit messages.
+3. Make your changes and commit them with descriptive commit messages.
-Push your branch to your fork.
+4. Push your branch to your fork.
-Create a pull request.
+5. Create a pull request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Contact
+##Contact
+HADJI Oussama: ou.hadji@univ-batna2.dz or hadjiousssama@gmail.com
+MAIMOUR Moufida: moufida.maimour@univ-lorraine.fr